ctools/ctools/doc/source/users/reference_manual/ctprob.rst

 .. _ctprob:

 ctprob
 ========

-Computes event probability for a given model.
+Compute event probability for a given model.

 Synopsis
 --------

-This tool takes an event list file (or an XML observation file) and a source model as input.
-For each event, it evalutes the probability for that event to come from each of the source in the model.
-This probability is obtained evaluating the differential expected counts for each source at the event direction and energy and normalizing it to the total differential expected counts for the given model.
-If only one source is provided in the model, the probability is set to 1 for each photon.
+This tool takes an event list file (or an XML observation definition file) and a model as input and computes for each event the probability that it originates from a specific model component.
+The probability is computed by by evaluating the differential event probability for a given model and normalizing these probabilities so that the sum of the probabilities for all model components is unity for each event.

-A column for each source in the model is added to the event list in order to store these values.
-The name of each column is made by the source name with the prefix "PROB_".
+The tool appends for each model component a single precision column to the event list that contains the event probabilities.
+The name of the column is build from the model name prefixed with ``PROB_``.

 General parameters